Stremio/stremio-addon-sdk/docs/advanced.md

 ## Understanding Catalogs

 The `catalog` resource in Stremio add-ons can be used to:
-- show one or more catalogs in the Board and Discover pages, these responses can also be filtered, paginated and geo-restricted
+- show one or more catalogs in the Board and Discover pages, these responses can also be filtered and paginated
 - show search results from catalogs

 Let's first look at how `catalog` is declared in the [manifest](./api/responses/manifest.md):